How do we make sense of data and help organisations and researchers exploit its value?

-Join our online MSc Data Science and you’ll learn to do just that.
+Join our online Masters in Data Science and you’ll learn to do just that.

-Who can study our online MSc in Data Science?
+Who can join our online MSc in Data Science?

 By the end of this degree, you’ll be able to...

-Apply the essential analysis and computational thinking skills needed to extract knowledge and insights from data.
+• Apply analytic and computational thinking skills to extract knowledge from data.

-Combine your mathematical modelling and programming skills in the context of data science.
+• Combine mathematical modelling and programming skills in the context of data science.

 Why study data science online with the University of Aberdeen?